chm-diederichs/learntocrypto-exercise/README.md

 run `bank.js` and then run `teller.js` using the following commands:

-  **register**:
+  **register new user**:
 ```javascript
 node teller.js register
 // returns customer_number
 ```

    Teller.js generates and saves a new keypair for new customer and passes public key to bank.js, each subsequent request is then signed by the customer and the bank verifies the request before processing.

-  **balance**:
+  **request balance**:
 ```javascript
 node teller.js balance <customer_number>
 // returns balance for specified customer